How to prepare for a French interview

 Where can you find this information ?

 And if your French is not very fluent, I recommend you prepare a cheat sheet with the vocabulary related to the relevant industry/position.
-I do have tailored business classes available to help you with this.
+You can also check my quick guide to Business French.

 Prepare questions and answers in French for your interviewers

 It’s always a good idea to not only prepare answers you could give but also questions to ask at the end to show your interest.
 If you are hesitating and telling a lot of ‘hummmm’, ‘am not sure’, ‘let me think about it’, you will not give a good impression.